In

 of stromatolite.
 BIFs are massive, laterally extensive and globally distributed

 oxides) and silica.
 Iron can occur naturally in two states.
-Reduced, or ferric
+Reduced, or ferrous

 from Earth's interior.
-In the presence of oxygen, however, the iron becomes oxidized
+In the presence of oxygen, however, ferrous iron becomes

 the result of oxygen released by photosynthetic